exospheredata/veeam/README.md

 ```

 ### Veeam_Console
-Installs the Veeam Backup and Recovery Console
+Installs the Veeam Backup and Replication Console

 #### Actions:
-* `:install` - Installs the Veeam Backup and Recovery Console service
+* `:install` - Installs the Veeam Backup and Replication Console service

 #### Properties:
 _NOTE: properties in bold are required_